FacebookLinkInstagram

-I was born in a small town in central Wisconsin not far from where Gittel, my debut middle-grade novel, is set.
+I was born in a small town in central Wisconsin not far from where Gittel is set.

 Growing up, my favorite places were Herschlebs Dairy Bar, the ice rink, the old railroad bridge that spanned the Wisconsin River, and most of all, the T.B.
-Scott Free Public Library, which was a short bike ride from our house...once I mastered my two-wheeler.
+Scott Free Public Library, which was a short bike ride from my home...once I mastered my two-wheeler.
 (I clung to training wheels far longer than any of my friends.
 The shame was real!)

 That library was pure magic: Corinthian columns to welcome you in and a massive staircase with polished banisters that led to the best place in the world--the childrens room!
 I can still remember where the Ramona books were shelved beneath a window seat with a view of the Wisconsin River.

-Ive lived in five states since I graduated from high school--Ohio, California, Washington, Idaho, and Oklahoma--but the river, the people, and places in central Wisconsin are always with me, and when I pick up a pen, my stories inevitably circle back there.
-Gittel is one of these stories.
+Ive lived in five states since I graduated from high schoolOhio, California, Washington, Idaho, and Oklahomabut the river, the people, and places in central Wisconsin are always with me, and when I pick up a pen, my stories inevitably circle back there.
+Gittel is one of those stories.

 Above: the South Wood County Historical Society museum, formerly the T.B.
 Scott Public Library; heading to Oberlin College with my dad after spending the night in Rockford, Illinois (the yellow 10-speed bike was my high school graduation gift, proof that I did, finally, lose the training wheels); Herschleb's Dairy Bar, now abandoned; one of the many islands in the Wisconsin River; 4th grade me.